Matthew-ymz/Time-series-forecasting-for-causal-emergence/README.md

 2. **Register Model**: Include the model in `Exp_Basic.model_dict` within `./exp/exp_basic.py`.
 3. **Create Script**: Add corresponding experiment scripts under `./scripts/`.

+### 5. Dynamical Analysis
+Use the postprocessing folder to analyze the singular value spectrum, eigenvectors, and long-term evolution trajectories of the trained dynamics.
+The corresponding tools are available in `./postprocessing/svd_tool.py`

 ## Contact
 For inquiries or suggestions, contact: